 Field Description Update Identifies the object whose records you want to update.
 Filter criteria Narrows down the scope of records that the flow updates. (!)
 Important: Configure at least one filter, or the flow updates all the records for the object.
-The available filter operators depend on the data type of the selected fields.
-For details, see Operators in Flow Record Filters.
 Value must be compatible with the selected field's data type.
 Update record fields Identifies which fields to update on the records that meet the filter criteria, as well as the new values.
 The values must be compatible with each selected field.